Stiff upper lip for Games weathermen

 China says its cloud-seeding techniques made sure rain fell far away from the Games at crucial moments.

-Its state planning agency, the National Development and Reform Administration, has earmarked around 340 million yuan for weather modification, which usually involves firing chemicals into clouds to encourage raindrops to form where you want rain.
+Its state planning agency, the National Development and Reform Administration, has earmarked around 340 million yuan (34.9 million pounds) for weather modification, which usually involves firing chemicals into clouds to encourage raindrops to form where you want rain.

 The China Meteorological Administration did not respond to requests for comment on the London Games.